SoftCircuits/CsvParser/ReadMe.md

   Specifies a column name, allowing the column name to be different from the class property name.

 - **Index:**
   Specifies a property's 0-based column position.
-To ensure expected results, it is generally best to set the column Index for all property columns when setting this property.
+To ensure expected results, it is generally best to set the column Index for all properties when setting this property.

 - **Exclude:**
   Specifies whether or not the class property should be excluded, and not written to or read from any column.